aspectrealty/aspectrealty.github.io/README.md

 ---
 ```

+## Map URL

+Look up the address on [Google Maps](https://www.google.com/maps).
+In the row of blue circle buttons click the Share button.
+In the popup go to the 'Embed a map' tab and copy the URL from the iframe src.

 ## Property Images

 Each property's gallery is mapped to a directory named in the markdown file.
 The property page will look for a folder with the name used in the 'gallery' field in the [assets/images](https://github.com/aspectrealty/aspectrealty.github.io/tree/master/assets/images) directory.